DamonB2011/Website-UI-Development-With-Claude-May-10th-2026/README.md

 ## Deployment

-The site is deployed on Vercel and updates automatically on every push to main.
-To deploy your own version, fork the repo, connect it to Vercel, set the framework preset to Next.js, and push.
+Deploy on Vercel to have the site automatically updated every push.
+Fork this repo, connect with Vercel, use Next.js as the framework preset and then push.

 ---

-## What I Learned
+## What I learned

-Motion works best when it has constraints.
-Using spring physics exclusively forces every animation to feel physically grounded rather than arbitrary.
-Getting the stagger timing right across sections took iteration.
-The magazine-style feature layout was the hardest part: breaking out of identical card grids while keeping things coherent at different screen sizes took more passes than expected.
+When applied correctly, motion design's impact is at its greatest when applied in constraints.
+Every movement feels natural when relying solely on spring physics rather than arbitrary easing curves.
+I had a number of difficulties with optimizing the staggered timing across sections, which took more passes than anticipated to achieve correctly.
+The hardest task was breaking away from the cookie-cutter feature card grid for the magazine-style arrangement, which was quite difficult to balance with the varying screen sizes and coherence of design.

 ---

 ## About

-Built by Youbo (Damon) Bao, a student developer at Ridley College interested in mechanical engineering, aerospace, and building things at the intersection of physics and software.
-This is my first project that was business oriented, I plan on making things close to this in the future.
+Damon (Youbo) Bao is a student at Ridley College interested in engineering of all sorts (mechanical, aerospace), and in building things where physics and software meet.
+This is my first time attempting a more commercially-driven design, and I can envision myself building more of these types of projects in the future.